A Full-Density Approach to Simulating Random Iteration Equations with Applications: Discussion

-As all iterative schemes, RIEs show interesting properties.
-This is demonstrated by the application to stochastic dynamical systems, such as RDEs and SDEs, which show nontrivial evolutions of the state densities.
-We also show how this framework can be used for an explorative gradient descent, which we denote by FDGD (\textit{full-density gradient descent}) as a powerful extension of classical gradient descent to \textit{global optimization}.
+Applications to stochastic dynamical systems, such as RDEs and SDEs, demonstrate nontrivial evolutions of the state densities.
+We also show how this framework can be used for an explorative gradient descent, which we denote by FDGD (\textit{full-density gradient descent}) as a useful extension of classical gradient descent to \textit{global optimization}.
 Essentially, this leads to a meaningful search strategy for many local minima simultaneously with decisions taken not by single random paths but for a whole density of search directions.
 In this context, \textit{stochastic gradient descent} \cite{Goodfellow2016} could be associated with single random path of optimization and \textit{ensemble optimization} with the tracking of a number of sample paths in parallel during iterations, but not the full density.
-We want to emphasize that the presented simulation of dynamical systems and optimization are two main applications of applied mathematics, and utilizing RIEs allows a straightforward extension to stochastic regimes.
+We want to emphasize that the presented simulation of dynamical systems and optimization are two main applications of applied mathematics, and utilizing RIEs allows a straightforward extension to their stochastic regimes.
 Finally, we provide an impression how strange attractors in chaotic mappings are computed with this framework for full densities of starting values and parameters.
 This is the most direct application of the framework.

 Another important task in applied mathematics is solving nonlinear equation systems, e.g. by Newton's method or similar approaches, which typically lead in the deterministic case also to iteration equations.
-Since solving static equations (without a dynamic component) was already completely addressed in Hoegele \cite{Hoegele 2026} by the general nonlinear form $\boldsymbol{M}(\boldsymbol{x};\boldsymbol{A}) = \boldsymbol{B}$ without the need of iteration equations, the extension to this computational framework is not necessary and it is referred to the paper.
+Since solving static equations (without a dynamic component) was already completely addressed in \cite{Hoegele 2026} by the general nonlinear form $\boldsymbol{M}(\boldsymbol{x};\boldsymbol{A}) = \boldsymbol{B}$ without the need of iteration equations, the extension to this computational framework is regarded as unnecessary and it is referred to the paper.